Carolina GoldRediscovering the former Brewer Gold Mine in South Carolina

 Pancon’s 100%-owned, 1,500-acre Jefferson Gold Project nearly completely surrounds the 1,000-acre former Brewer Gold Mine property, and both Jefferson and Brewer are located 12 kilometers northeast along trend from the producing Haile Gold Mine, which produced 146,100 ounces of gold in 2019.

 Pancon is fully funded for up to 10,000 meters drilling program at Brewer.
 Phase 1 drilling is now completed for a total of 2,692 meters in seven holes, two of which included both sonic and diamond drilling.
+Phase 2 drilling is currently underway.

 Phase 1 Drilling Program Highlights: